-Over 40,000 pupils receive means-tested bursaries, valued at close to £400 million.
-The average bursary is worth £9,352 per pupil per year.
+More than 40,000 pupils receive means-tested bursaries, valued at over £400 million.
+The average bursary is worth £9,634 per pupil per year.

 Parents who work in the Armed Forces will especially understand the attractions of living in a close community.
 Boarding schools have other advantages:

 l They are able to offer a wide range of extra-curricular activities to a high proportion of pupils because more time is spent by pupils on the school grounds.
 These schools also tend to attract staff who want to be involved in sport, music or drama at a high level.